aaryan-apte/Nyaay/README.md

-# nyaay

-A new Flutter project.
+# Nyaay - A One-stop App for Legal Services
 ## Getting Started

 This project is a starting point for a Flutter application.